 - Pelvic Ultrasound — Pelvic ultrasound, or ultrasound of the uterus and ovaries, is usually the first step in determining if a fibroid or any abnormality is present.

 - Magnetic Resonance Imaging — Magnetic resonance imaging, or MRI, is an advanced radiology test that can get a better look at any pelvic abnormality and is useful in determining the precise location and size of any fibroids.

 3 Treatment Options for Uterine Fibroids

-As women can have a wide variety of symptoms related to uterine fibroids, treatment options are varied as well.
+As women can have a wide variety of symptoms related to fibroids, treatment options are varied as well.
 Some women need no treatment at all, but for women who feel the impact of fibroids, help is available to alleviate the symptoms or to eliminate the fibroids altogether.

 1. Drug Therapy